 ACT to SAT Conversion

-So you’ve finished prepping for the ACT and have taken the exam.
-You have your score in hand, and now you’re curious as to what you would have gotten if you had taken the SAT.
+So you’ve finished prepping for the ACT test and have taken the exam.
+You have your score in hand, and now you’re curious as to what you would have gotten if you had taken the SAT test.
 Keep reading to explore the ACT to SAT conversion table and see what top schools think about these tests and how to compare them.

 What is ACT to SAT Conversion

 Many students make the decision to take either the SAT or the ACT on many different factors.
-This can depend on the state a student is from, their financial situation, what high school they attend, or what college they wish to attend.
-It is common for students to take both exams, but not all are able to do so.
+This can depend on the state a student is from, their financial situation, what high school they attend, or the testing requirements of the colleges they wish to attend.
+It is common for students to take both exams for their college application, but not all are able to do so.

 Therefore, it is extremely valuable for students to be able to convert the score they received on one test to a score on the other test.
 For example, if a student was only able to take the SAT but wanted to know what they would have gotten on the ACT, they can find their estimated composite score through an SAT-ACT conversion chart.